nathtiekk/tp/docs/DeveloperGuide.md

 **MSS**

-1. Insurance Agent requests to find a client by specific criteria.
+1. Insurance Agent types the command to find a client by specific criteria.
 1. System displays matching clients.

     Use case ends.